Broadway Theater

 DESCRIPTION

-This theater space has been well-developed by the National Pastime Theater who renovated this former store into a viable stage Theater, during the twenty years that they made this structure their home.
-The New National Pastime Theater Group has moved into another space in a historic 70 year old building in Chicago, and sold this Theater space to this new GLBT Pride Arts Center.
+broadway-theatre-paranormalThe venue has been well-developed by the National Pastime Theater, which renovated this one-time store into a viable auditorium, during the twenty years when they made the structure their home.
+The New National Pastime Theater Group has since moved into another space in a historic 70-year-old building in Chicago, and sold their old space to a new LGBT Pride Arts Center.

-The goal of A Pride Arts Center: “We aspire to be a year round facility where people from the neighborhood and from around the globe can see excellent queer centric works which are essential viewing for all.”
+According to their mission statement: “We aspire to be a year round facility where people from the neighborhood and from around the globe can see excellent queer centric works which are essential viewing for all.”

 HISTORY

-As time marched on, the storefront became home to many regular businesses one would find in the city, while the ballroom was ignored by the living, growing dusty, forgotten, no longer needed.
-This was the case until theater enthusiast Larry Bryan visited its storefront, then the home to a sign shop.
+As time marched on, the storefront gradually became home to many regular businesses one would find in the city, while the ballroom was ignored by the living, growing dusty, forgotten, no longer needed.
+Such was the case until theater enthusiast Larry Bryan visited its storefront, then the home to a sign shop.

 HISTORY OF MANIFESTATIONS

-Natatorium, TX (This music and dancing venue is still an environmental trigger that draws spirits who had loved to dance, gamble and enjoy the music here while alive).
+Natatorium, TX (This music and dancing venue is still an environmental trigger that draws spirits who loved to dance, gamble and enjoy the music here while alive).

 MANIFESTATIONS